PopMaster

-PopMaster (briefly known as Celebrity PopMaster from 2007 to 2008) is a popular music radio quiz.
+PopMaster (briefly known as Celebrity PopMaster from 2007 to 2008) is a popular music radio quiz in the United Kingdom.
 Between February 1998 and March 2023, the quiz was part of the weekday morning Ken Bruce Show on BBC Radio 2; since April 2023, it has aired on Greatest Hits Radio.
 The questions were originally devised by radio producer and music collector Phil "The Collector" Swern, but are now written by Neil Myners and Simon Bray.